-Continuous Glucose Monitors/CGMs-We are excited to continue changing our medical protocols as technology surrounding diabetes care evolves!
-We WILL calculate insulin doses using CGM data during camp programs, however, please know that there are times when Clinicians ask for a fingerstick to verify a decision if the CGM readings seem off.
-If your camper feels most comfortable bringing their CGM to camp, please be aware that he/she must be able to independently insert/start sensor and troubleshoot any problems that might arise.
-Clinicians will monitor calibration according to manufacturer recommendations each day.
+Continuous Glucose Monitors/CGMs-our medical protocols continue to be revised as technology surrounding diabetes care evolves!
+We do utilize CGM data to calculate insulin doses during camp programs, however, please know that there are times when Clinicians ask for a fingerstick to verify a decision if the CGM readings seem off.
 Alarm settings will be adjusted and the "shared data" feature will be turned off.
 Please be assured that we check blood sugars frequently, averaging 8 checks (or views of the CGM) daily and your camper has the right to check his/her blood sugar and/or view their CGM readings at any time.

-If your camper desires to use a CGM while at camp, please note that we WILL allow cell phones as a receiver.
-Please review our updated cell phone policy with your child.
-Additionally, all "shared data" features must be turned off.
-Pump sites, CGM sites have more trouble "sticking" at camp because it is hot and wet!
-We recommend bringing an extra 2-3 sensors in case a CGM falls off or fails while at camp.
+If your camper desires to use a CGM while at camp, please note that we allow cell phones for use as a receiver.
+Please review our updated cell phone and CGM policy with your child.
+All "shared data" features will be turned off for the duration of camp.
+Please come to camp with a newly placed sensor as well as 1- 2 back-up sensors in the event the sensor is dislodged.